carmat88/carmat88/README.md

 - 👋 Hi, I’m TechCarmat
 - 👀 I’m interested in application of AI for solving the challenges of our modern societies.
-- 🌱 I’m currently learning: Scientific Computing, Data Analisys, Data visualization and Machine Learning with Pyton
+- 🌱 I’m currently learning: Scientific Computing, Data Analisys, Data visualization and Machine Learning with Python
-- 💞️ I’m avalaible for hiring and looking to collaborate on AI applications.
+- 💞️ I’m currently collaborating with Scaleout Systems AB on AI applications.
 - 📫 You can reach me at: techcarmat@pm.me

 <!---